rkshaon/software-engineering-preparation/Database/NoSQL/Redis/start_redis_instance_on_new_port.md

-# Start Redist Instance on the New Port
+# Start Redis Instance on the New Port
 If you haven't already started a Redis instance on the new port (e.g., 6382), you'll need to do that.
 You can start Redis on a specific port using a configuration file or directly via the command line.

 ## Start